 When Lilli passed away, I wanted to do something that would make her proud of me, and I knew in my heart that no matter how hard I tried; I couldn’t imagine a better model for a charity than the Chelsea Hicks Foundation.
 So instead, I joined their efforts, and a now have the privilege of working along side of them to make CHF a stronger, and a more prominent foundation.
 I sincerely hope you’ll join me.

-Chelsea’s Closet brings new costumes to hundreds of seriously ill children each year.
+Chelsea’s Closet brings new costumes to thousands of seriously ill children each year.
 And each month, I have the privilege of watching children’s faces go from sad to excited, from scared to confident.
 It’s a powerful tool that only dress up and play can extend.
 Our model is quite simple.
 We bring an enormous rolling costume cart filled with new costumes.
 Every inpatient child and their siblings gets to pick their favorite costume, join in on a parade, and participate in a craft.
 This allows our kiddos not only to experience joy, but to transform into another dimension.
 To be a superhero.
 To find strength and confidence through dress up and play.
 Lilli loved it.
 I know you will too.

 Check out this video of Lilli participating in Chelsea’s Closet: